robisrob/travisbuildradiator/README.md

 # BuildRadiator for Travis
-radiator for showing travis builds of multiple users
+Radiator for showing travis builds of multiple users

 ## Getting things started
 - Do a git clone